canonical/imagecraft/docs/reference/commands/pack.rst

 pack
 ====

-Process parts and create the final artefact.
+Process parts and create the final artifact.

 Usage